-Students attending Lewis & Clark Law School have a variety of student employment options available to then.
+Students attending Lewis & Clark Law School have a variety of student employment options available to them.
 Some students work in the Boley Law Library, others work at selected off-campus agencies, while others pursue more general part-time work in the community.

 Federal Work-Study (FWS)

-Federal work study jobs are available for Lewis & Clark law students, but generally not until they have completed their first year of law school.
-These jobs are posted at Career Services and are available on a competitive basis through an interview selection process.
-You may work a maximum of 40 hours per week during the summer and up to 20 hours per week during the academic year.
+- You may work a maximum of 40 hours per week during the summer and up to 20 hours per week during the academic year.